LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 At this point, the first part of the action command is complete that will prompt the user to select a planet with the messaging extension is triggered.
 The second part of the messaging extension is to use the selected planet to reply to the message that triggered the extension with the planet's details or, if the extension was triggered from the compose box, it will add the planet's details to a new message.

-### Add an Adaptive Card to display the modal dialog
+### Add an Adaptive Card to display the display modal dialog

-7. Add a new file **planetDisplayCard.json** to the **./src/server/planetBot** folder and add the following JSON to it.
+Add a new file **planetDisplayCard.json** to the **./src/server/planetBot** folder and add the following JSON to it.
 This file contains the Adaptive Card used to generate the details of the planet:

 ```json
 {